Asymptotics of classical spin networks: Asymptotic expansions

-\begin{proof} Using the recoupling formulae from the previous paragraph we can write $\la\Ga,\ga\ra$ as a multi-dimensional sum of products of $6j$-symbols, $3j$-symbols and unknots (i.e., $1j$-symbols) with a denominator consisting of $3j$-symbols.
-It follows from Equations \eqref{eq.6jsum} and \eqref{eq.3jsum} that the $6j$-symbols (resp. $3j$-symbols) are balanced 1-dimensional (resp. $0$-dimensional) sums, thus the ratio of the product of the $3j$-symbols by the product of the $3j$-symbols is a balanced multi-dimensional sum.
+We will call the sequences $(a_{\ft,n})$ balanced multisums.
+The connection between balanced multisum sequences and their asymptotics was given in \cite{Ga4} using the theory of $G$-functions.
+More precisely, \begin{lemma} \cite[Thm.2]{Ga4} If $\ft$ is a balanced datum, then the corresponding series $G_{\ft}(z)$ is a $G$-function. \end{lemma} Using this Lemma we can now easily prove Lemma \ref{lem.G}. \begin{proof} (of Lemma \ref{lem.G}) Using the recoupling formulae from Section \ref{sub.recoupling} we can write $\la\Ga,\ga\ra$ as a multi-dimensional sum of products of $6j$-symbols, theta-symbols and unknots (i.e., $1j$-symbols) with a denominator consisting of theta-symbols.
+It follows from Equations \eqref{eq.6jsum} and \eqref{eq.3jsum} that the $6j$-symbols (resp. theta-symbols) are balanced 1-dimensional (resp. $0$-dimensional) sums, thus the ratio of the product of the theta-symbols by the product of the theta-symbols is a balanced multi-dimensional sum.
 The unknots can be written as $(-1)^k(k+1)!/k!$ and are therefore balanced as well.
-It is easy to check that admissibility guarantees that the multi-dimensional sum has finite range. \end{proof}

-Beware that the term $\ft(n,k)$ constructed in the proof of lemma \ref{lem.fGc} is neither unique nor canonical in any sense.
-Lemma \ref{lem.fGc} and the following result implies Theorem \ref{thm.existence}.
+It is easy to check that admissibility guarantees that the multi-dimensional sum has finite range. \end{proof} Beware that the term $\ft(n,k)$ constructed in the above proof is neither unique nor canonical in any sense.